This blog may contain affiliate links. Read our disclosure policy for more info.

 You can read more about what I thought about the traditional Hobbiton experience here.

-19. Check out the Gannets at Muriwai Beach
+17. Check out the Gannets at Muriwai Beach

 Muriwai Beach is located on New Zealand’s west coast around an hour’s drive from Auckland.
-Not only is the beach an awesome place to cool off on a summer day, but between the months of October to March, you can visit the famous Gannet colony that calls the cliffs at the beach home.
+Not only is the beach an awesome place to cool off on a summer day, but between the months of October to March, you can visit the famous Gannet bird colony that calls the cliffs at the beach home.

 The birds come to this cliff every year to give birth and depending on when you visit you can see the little babies in their mother’s nests.